HL7/fhir-shorthand/input/pagecontent/index.md

 * Line 31 gives the extension a human-readable title.
 * Line 32 assigns it an id.
 * Line 33 gives the extension a description that will appear on the extension's main page.
 * Line 34 begins the rule section for the extension, and restricts the data type of the value[x] element of the extension to a CodeableConcept.
-Since extensions in FHIR only allow value[x] _or_ extension elements, the extension element will automatically have its cardinality set to 0..0.
 * Line 36 declares a value set named ConditionStatusTrendVS.
 * Line 37 gives the value set an id.
 * Line 38 provides a human readable title for the value set.